The Global ATM Alliance

 Is it a good deal?

 As so often in life: it depends.
-If the currency/foreign transaction fee you’re still being charged with is high, and there are banks in your country that offer free withdrawals worldwide without any, it probably isn’t.
+If the currency/foreign transaction fee you’re still being charged with is high, and there are banks in your country that offer free withdrawals worldwide without any, it probably isn’t (go here to check).
 If accounts like that aren’t available in your home country and this is the only way to get free withdrawals abroad it is.
 It might also be worth it if you mostly travel to Canada or the US where you will get hit with hefty surcharges otherwise.

 Which countries are covered?